DPDK/dpdk/doc/guides/sample_app_ug/vhost.rst

 .. note::

-    Please note the huge-dir parameter instructs the Intel® DPDK to allocate its memory from the 2 MB page hugetlbfs.
+    Please note the huge-dir parameter instructs the DPDK to allocate its memory from the 2 MB page hugetlbfs.

 Parameters
 ~~~~~~~~~~

 **Basename and Index.**
-The Intel® DPDK vhost-net sample code uses a Linux* character device to communicate with QEMU.
+The DPDK vhost-net sample code uses a Linux* character device to communicate with QEMU.
 The basename and the index are used to generate the character devices name.

     /dev/<basename>-<index>